Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Discussion

-An alternative to in-lab measurements of preferred speeds is to track subjects' speeds and movements all day using body-worn sensors such as pedometers, IMUs, GPS, etc \cite{dudek2008ambulation,rebula2013measurement,hordacre2014use}.
+We measured speed by explicitly performing preferred speed experiments.
+An alternative to such measurements during prescribed tasks is to track subjects' speeds and movements all day using body-worn sensors such as pedometers, IMUs, GPS, etc \cite{dudek2008ambulation,rebula2013measurement,hordacre2014use}.
 Ultimately, it is these speeds during daily living that is of relevance to quantifying mobility.
 Such ambulatory measurements provide an opportunity to independently corroborate the results in this study, by characterizing the speeds over bouts of different lengths and walks with turns that naturally occur during daily life.

-Everyday walking consists of not just straight line walking but also turning.
-Here, we find that unilateral amputees also slow down when taking sharp turns (circles of smaller radii) similar to non-amputees \cite{BrownThesis2012,BrownSrinivasan2019}.
-We also find that the corresponding walking speeds are lower for the amputees for all radii, compared to those for able-bodied individuals.
-For all these reasons, we propose that circle-walking lends itself as an additional useful measure of walking performance during rehabilitation.
-Unlike the straight line walking trials, we were not interested in capturing the effects of speeding up from and slowing down to rest for circle walking.
-We believe that the multiple laps used makes such distance-dependence effects negligible.

-In the past, people have predicted aspects of walking behavior such as walking speed, walking step width and walking step frequency using energy minimization as a hypothesis.
-However, most of these studies look at constant-speed straight line walking on treadmills.
-Moreover, a majority of these studies attempt to predict non-amputee walking behavior.
-Here, we provide evidence that energy-minimization can predict aspects of non-steady overground walking behavior in a disabled population.
-Specifically, we have found that minimizing a combined cost of constant-speed walking and a cost for changing speeds captures the short-distance walking speed trends in amputees; similarly, adding a cost for turning captures the circle-walking speed trends.

-We have studied the preferred walking speeds of unilateral amputees wearing a passive prosthetic leg (Jaipur Foot) used in a number of developing countries.
+We have studied the preferred walking speeds of unilateral amputees wearing a particular passive prosthetic leg, namely, the Jaipur Foot prosthesis, used in a number of developing countries.
 Using preferred walking speeds as a performance measure may be more relevant where the resources available are limited, where access to other measures of performance, such as using a gait lab with motion capture and force plates, may be limited.
-Thus, we feel that our conclusions regarding the qualification of preferred walking speeds as a performance measure would be more relevant where walking-speed-based mobility measures would be more exclusively used.
+Thus, we feel that our conclusions regarding the quantification of preferred walking speeds as a performance measure would be more relevant where walking-speed-based mobility measures would be more exclusively used.